A

 Alphabet in Motion

 In addition, a 128-page companion essay reveals the rich meanings behind the typography that surrounds us—in our homes, on our screens, and in our streets.
 Whether projecting light through a phototypesetting pop-up or reconfiguring Josef Albers' Bauhaus stencil lettering, this masterfully crafted, hands-on publication will delight both typography experts and those who are new to the principles of design.
-Preorder here »
+These will ship from me in Brooklyn in Oct or Nov.
+Watch the Kickstarter video »

 Web_Updates_October_2021_V117